MicroEJ/docs/KernelDeveloperGuide/overview.rst

    classpath.
 (See :ref:`ivy_confs`) for specifying the dependencies).

--  Turn the Platform (MicroEJ SDK) license to Virtual Device (MicroEJ Studio) license so that it can be freely distributed.
+-  Turn the Platform (SDK) license to Virtual Device license so that it can be freely distributed.

 -  Generate the Runtime Environment from the Kernel APIs.